-ISLAMABAD: The United Nations designated Pakistan based terror organization Tehrik-e Taliban Pakistan’s leader, Mufti Noor Wali Mehsud, as a global terrorist, Pakistan welcomed the UN’s decision to place TTP leader on the sanctions list.
+ISLAMABAD: The United Nations designated Pakistan-based terror organization Tehrik-e Taliban Pakistan’s leader, Mufti Noor Wali Mehsud, as a global terrorist, Pakistan welcomed the UN’s decision to place the TTP leader on the sanctions list.

 The United Nations announced the decision Thursday identifying the man as Mufti Noor Wali Mehsud, the head of the outlawed extremist Tehrik-e-Taliban Pakistan (TTP) commonly known as the Pakistani Taliban.